Funfetti donuts, gluten and vegan, 10 ingredients, and 12 minutes to bake. They taste like dessert, but feel like breakfast. Celebrate today.

 Sunday mornings are for baking.
 Crawling out of bed, embracing comfy clothes, and admiring the December morning light.
 I begin to slice a persimmon, and realize I want something a bit sweeter.
 A celebration if you will.
 Celebrating the final month of the year and all of the hard work that’s gone into it.
 Baking up a treat and pairing it with a fresh cup of coffee, making my morning a little bit slower.
 A bit more intentional.
 Starting my day off with joy…in the form of sprinkles:)

 If you notice some of the donuts are “bleeding” this is just form the natural dye of the sprinkles.
 It’s tasteless and gives them that “funfetti” feel.
-This recipe is simple and delicious, and will add a hint of celebration to your day.
-Have a good one xo Karlie
+These funfetti donuts are simple and delicious, and will add a hint of celebration to your day.

 - ¾ cup almond meal